Octagon-simon/octaValidate/README.md

 - successBorder: <code>Boolean</code>

   This option sets a green border on the input element if its validation is successful.
-Default value is **false**.
+Default value is now `true`.
 - strictMode: <code>Boolean</code>

   This option removes extra white space from the start and at the end of a form input and also prevents the user from providing reserved keywords as values.
-Default value is **false**.
+Default value is `false`.
 - strictWords: <code>Array</code>

    This option alows you to provide words that users are not supposed to submit.
-For eg ["null", "error", "false"].
-In order to use this option, you must set **strictMode** to **true**.
+For eg ["null", "error", "false", "fake", "admin"].
+In order to use this option, you must set `strictMode` to `true`.

-> Since Version 1.1.4, any value provided by the user that matches any of the strict words, will be flagged as "not allowed".
+> Since Version 1.1.4, any value provided by the user that matches any of the strict words, will be flagged as a value that is "not allowed".

 To use any of these options, provide it as an object and pass it as the second argument when creating an instance of octaValidate.